ahjones/multi-jenk/README.md

 # multi-jenk

-A website written in noir.
+A website to show the status of many different Jenkins servers at the same time.

 ## Usage